aphototool/A-Photo-Tool-Libre/INSTALL_SNAP.md

 snap install aphototoollibre
 ```

-5. Logout and login to get your menu updated
+5. Logout and login to get your menu updated.

 6. Launch A Photo Tool (Libre) from desktop menu under gategory Graphics.